Blue-Beaker/mte_patches/README.md

 ### Vanilla
 #### [Client] Don't receive item entities when dead
 Stops receiving new item entities on client when player is dead.
 Item entities doesn't remove correctly on client-side when player is dead, so they can get more and more over time, causing huge lags.
+#### Falling block dupe glitch
+(Disabled by default) Stops vanilla falling block duplication with end portal, by blocking falling block entities from being teleported by the portal.

 ### Connection Timeout
 Add a timeout when it's retrieving info for some mods, prevent it from freezing the loading progress forever on a lossy internet connection.